-This was arguably due to keeping very close to the themes of the movies, something the AvP movies should try sometime.
+This was arguably due to keeping very close to the themes of the movies.
 Remember in Aliens, when the marine's radar screen went nearly white with all the advancing aliens?
 Check.
 Remember the later scene, when it's implied one alien could take on the whole squad?
 On default settings, aliens can casually walk through a roomful of marines, limbs slashing wildly without even trying to target, and look back and see no movement.
 And then there's first-person skull-chomping mode...

 Let's set the scene.
 You are, of course, the only human in the area.
 You can see the bloodstains where other humans were, but at the moment you're alone.
 Most of the lights aren't working.
-You don't have a flashlight.
-You do have an infinte supply of signal flares, but only three can be active at a time, they don't last very long, and they don't really help, what with the flickering light and the sputtering hiss they make.
-There is no background music, no cues to listen for besides the sound of claws on metal.
+You have an infinite supply of signal flares, but only three can be active at a time, they don't last very long, and they don't really help, what with the flickering light and the sputtering hiss they make.
+There's no background music, no cues to listen for besides the sound of claws on metal.
 And there is, always, your helpful Motion Tracker:

 And then, faintly, over the mechanical racket, you hear the claws.
 And the snarls.
 And the squeals.
 And you can't see where they're coming from, and by the time they show up on the tracker they've already moved, but you know they're close.
 But on the bright side, after playing this game, everything else seems a little less scary.

 Not to mention the generous helping of Fridge Horror when you play the Alien and Predator campaigns and discover how horribly exposed you were the whole time - to the other two species you basically glow in the dark.

 There's also Extinction, which is AVP as an RTS.